bardia-p/Monopoly-Simulator/README.md

 ```

 ## Running the Program
-- To run the program, simply click on the jar file to run it.\
+- To run the program, simply click on the jar file created by the 'build.xml' file to run it.\
 Alternatively you can use:
     ```
     java -jar Monopoly.jar